Alex Salmond denies sexual harassment complaints

 Ms Sturgeon said her relationship with her predecessor “makes this an extremely difficult situation for me to come to terms with”, but that due process must be followed.

-She said: “Everybody knows the length and closeness of my relationship to Alex Salmond and I think people will understand how difficult this is for me and for my party.

-“This will be extremely upsetting to members of the SNP up and down the country.
+She said: “This will be extremely upsetting to members of the SNP up and down the country.
 It’s a difficult situation but what is important is that complaints are treated seriously, regardless of who the person complained about is.

 “That is a principle that cannot be applied selectively no matter how difficult that may be for me, my party or for others.”